Avelanda/MapYourGrid/docs/starter-kit.md

 1. ⚠️ Important : If you used the `add node` technique, delete the node you added right away using `Undo Sequence`, to not upload a random node used to move around quickly. <img src="../images/starter-kit/deletenode.jpg" class="icon-svg off-glb" style="width: 30px; height: auto;">, Control+Z, or by selecting it and pressing Delete.
 1. To extend or create a line, press `Draw Line` <img src="../images/starter-kit/draw-nodes.png" class="icon-svg off-glb" style="width: 30px; height: auto;"> (left toolbar) or `A` on your keyboard, and click on the last tower symbol at the end of the unfinished power line.
 You should now be able to extend the line.
 1. Look for the next power tower you can find and click on its footprint.
 1. If you ever feel unsure about how the line runs, just place towers without the lines.
 By adding power towers you can do nothing wrong.
 Adding power towers is the easiest way to get started.
-To do this you can click on an existing tower and `control+C` and then press on where an unmapped power tower is and `control+V`.
+To do this you can click on an existing tower and `CTRL+C` and then press on where an unmapped power tower is and `CTRL+V`.
 1. Continue the power line to the best of your ability.
 1. Once finished, select your line and press CTRL+Shift+N. This will select all of the nodes on the line.
 1. Then press CTRL+F to open the Search bar.